-Our tape recordings of parrots and budgerigars indicate, that these birds are able to produce practically sinusoidal oscillations as well as damped oscillations.
+Our tape recordings of parrots and budgerigars indicate, that these birds are able to produce practically sinusoidal oscillations as

+H. Mol, Fundamentals of phonetics, II: Acoustical models generating the formants of the vowel phonemes, (1969) Mouton, The Hague -Paris. well as damped oscillations.
 The latter type of sound requires a resonator, in this case the trachea, driven by sharp-edged air puffs.
 Oscillograms reveal that, quite often, the puffs are symmetrical showing an opening snap as well as a closing snap, so that the vocal tract is excited twice during each vocal period, a condition sometimes met in pathological human voices.
 Moreover, it strikes the eye that the duration of the air puff may change continuously from period to period, in that way impressing an irregular character on the oscillogram.